 One further case for integration is wide-ranging application of data analytics.
 Capabilities within this space already exist but I still expect there to be increased demand for individuals who can harness data analytics capabilities within a warfare context and across multiple domains from forecasting opposition actions to mission prioritisation, creating resilience in the war fighter’s supply chain, and exploiting the opposition’s vulnerabilities.

 Both the U.S. and European countries have made significant donations of military equipment to Ukraine.
 These depleted inventories will need to be replaced so we’ll see MoDs place larger orders and a growing replenishment business develop as a result.

-Already we’re seeing defense budgets increase, and in the near term, much of this will be spent on replacing equipment sent to Ukraine.
+Already we’re seeing defence budgets increase, and in the near term, much of this will be spent on replacing equipment sent to Ukraine.
 The next one to three years will be a growth period for existing companies in the space and they are likely to enjoy increased revenues with very little risk as they are asked to replenish mature products.

 The re-emergence of tech export controls

-Exports controls of defense articles exist and will remain in place, but exports of dual-use articles stand to receive greater regulatory oversight.
+Exports controls of defence articles exist and will remain in place, but exports of dual-use articles stand to receive greater regulatory oversight.
 The impetus for this began when Ukraine identified Western-made components in Russian drones (some of which were sold to Russia after the start of the war).
-This is likely to have collateral business impact, notably for non-defense companies.
+This is likely to have collateral business impact, notably for non-defence companies.
 Many kamikaze drones can be made almost entirely from hobby-grade components.
 We have witnessed this with drone attacks on the Arabian Peninsula.
 It is uncertain how effective revived controls will be.